GanthiShree/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 ## Libraries/Modules used for the project!

    - Pandas - (To Create a DataFrame with the scraped data)
-   - mysql.connector - (To store and retrieve the data)
+   - pymysql - (To store and retrieve the data)
    - Streamlit - (To Create Graphical user Interface)
    - EasyOCR - (To extract text from images)
+   - cv2 - (For reading and writing images, image manipulation, computer vision tasks, and more)
+   - os - (To perform various operations related to file and directory manipulation, such as navigating the file system, creating directories, deleting files)
+   - re (Regular Expressions) - (For text processing)
 ## Workflow

    To get started with BizCardX Data Extraction, follow the steps below: